Such-Software/wownerogue/README.md

 4. **Verification**: Players can regenerate the dungeon using the seed to confirm fairness

 This prevents the server from generating unfair dungeons or changing outcomes after seeing payments.

+## Spectator Mode

+Watch any active game in real-time without joining the queue or paying:

+1. Click the **"👁️ Watch Games"** button to see a list of active games
+2. Each game shows: player ID, duration, move count, treasure status, and spectator count
+3. Click **"Watch Game"** to start spectating
+4. Press **ESC** or click **"Leave Spectate"** to exit

+**Technical details:**
+- Games list auto-refreshes every 3 seconds
+- Spectators receive real-time game state updates via Socket.IO rooms
+- Pagination supports 100+ simultaneous games
+- Spectators cannot interact with the game (input is disabled)
+- Game over events are broadcast to spectators with final status

+## Chat System

+Persistent chat with history for community engagement:

+- **30-day message retention** in PostgreSQL with automatic cleanup
+- **New users receive last 50 messages** on connect for context
+- **Rate limiting** prevents spam (12 messages per 10 seconds)
+- **Address detection** recognizes XMR/WOW addresses pasted in chat
+- **Commands**: `hello`, `enter`, `cancel`, `confirm`, `address`, `pay`, `stats`

+Chat messages are stored in the `chat_messages` table and cached in memory for fast retrieval.

 ## Game Modes